 - No-fault dissolution.

-All of these things help to reduce the amount of blame placing and doesn’t encourage pitting spouses against each other to “win” the divorce.
-In future posts, we will discuss some of the other ways that Colorado divorce law helps to reduce the legal and emotional impact of divorce on families, but today we will focus on no-fault dissolution, specifically.
+All of these things help to reduce the amount of blame placed and doesn’t encourage pitting spouses against each other to “win” the divorce.
+In future posts, we will discuss some of the other ways that Colorado divorce law helps to reduce the legal and emotional impact of divorce on families.
+Still, today we will focus on no-fault dissolution, specifically.

 What is a no-fault divorce?